 - Frequent maintenance and replacement of rope packing

 - Expensive sleeves to protect shafts from wear caused by lip seals and packing

 - Hours of additional housekeeping and cleaning due to inferior shaft seals

 It’s a vicious circle that can only be changed by innovations in seal technology.
 Fortunately, those innovations have been achieved when Cinchseal’s split sanitary seals are installed on mixing and blending equipment.

 A story with a happy ending

-A few years ago, one of the largest bread and cake manufacturer in the United States had a problem that was slowing production and eating into profits.
+A few years ago, one of the largest bread and cake manufacturers in the United States had a slurry seal problem that was slowing production and eating into profits.
 The issue was leakage from the slurry mixers resulting from poorly performing seals.